 - 9.1 A full Equality Impact Analysis has been completed prior to consultation and has been update following the scheme consultation.
-This has identified the following key potential effects of the scheme on protected groups: - The potential for increased cycling and walking facilities to have positive health impact for all user groups through increased levels of active travel and improvements in air quality with fewer cars on the road. - The measures that will be introduced as part of the recommended scheme will lead to potential reductions in road danger and improve the appearance of the street, thereby creating an improved street environment that a wider range of people can enjoy.
+This has identified the following key potential effects of the scheme on protected groups: - The potential for increased cycling and walking facilities to have positive health impact for all user groups through increased levels of active travel and improvements in air quality with fewer cars on the road. - The measures that will be introduced as part of the scheme will lead to potential reductions in road danger and improve the appearance of the street, thereby creating an improved street environment that a wider range of people can enjoy.
 Children, older people, pregnancy / maternity groups and disabled people particularly benefit from a calmer and safer, street environment. - The impact on more vulnerable user groups of the design of cycling facilities, particularly in relation to older users and blind and partially sighted user groups.
-The appearance of the cycle segregator units will need to contrast with the surrounding roads, kerbs and footways - The impact on faith groups, disabled, pregnancy and maternity and older groups on the loss of parking spaces on London road.
-This has been mitigated where possible by the relocation of parking spaces. - 9.2 Care is now being taken with the detailed design to ensure that any potential impacts of the recommended scheme on the above users are either designed out or are mitigated, and these proposals will be developed in more detail with key groups affected.
+The appearance of the cycle segregator units will need to contrast with the surrounding roads, kerbs and footways - The impact on the, disabled, pregnancy and maternity and older groups on the loss of parking spaces.
+This has been mitigated where possible by the relocation of parking spaces. - The impact on children, older people, pregnancy / maternity groups and disabled people of the previous changes to the bus routes which resulted in delays to services by using the Park Lane Gyratory.
+This has been mitigated by the reversal of the one way working which avoids the need to divert services onto the gyratory. - 9.2 Care is now being taken with the detailed design to ensure that any potential impact of the recommended scheme on the above users are either designed our or are mitigated and these proposals will be developed in more detail with key groups affected.

-Approved by: Denise McCausland Equality Programme Manager.
+Approved by: Denise McCausland, Equality Programme Manager.